wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-solutions-engineer-south-san-francisco-tustn8pwsf.md

 ---
 position: Solutions Engineer
 description: >-
-  Hey there, are you a tech-savvy whiz with a knack for translating complex concepts into easy-to-understand solutions?
+  Hey there, are you a techsavvy whiz with a knack for translating complex concepts into easytounderstand solutions?
 If so, we've got a fantastic opportunity for you to flex those skills!
 Our client, a leading advertising technology company, is on the hunt for a Solutions Engineer.
 You'll be based in the bustling hub of South San Francisco, CA, a stone's throw away from the vibrant cities of San Bruno, Daly City, and Pacifica.

-  ## Qualifications

-  We're looking for someone who's got a solid hand...
+Qualifications We're looking for someone who's got a solid hand...
 location: 'South San Francisco, CA'
 team: Software
 datePosted: '2024-12-27T11:44:27.448Z'